wiktorwojcik112/hier/README.md

 Subscript is made by appending [value] to an expression.
 The value can be an identifier, a number, a block, a list and a string.
 Subscripts are converted like properties to a get function call, for example, (print array[0]) gets converted to (print (get array 0)).

 # Key-value
-Key-value is created using identifier(expression) syntax.
+Key-value is created using identifier:expression syntax.
 You can access key using its key property and value using its value property, like this:
-(@some key("value"))
+(@some key:"value")
 (print some.key some.value)

 # Identifiers